Home

 ©History-Computer.com

 The two metal discs could control the X-Y position but had limited practical uses.
-These wheels could only move on particular surfaces, so the design was improved by Bill English with the first ball mouse.
-The basic computer mouse design was further improved by Apple as part of its evolution to modern-day designs.
+These wheels could only move on particular surfaces, so Bill English improved the design with the first ball mouse.
+Apple further improved the basic computer mouse design to evolve to modern-day designs.

 The Computer Mouse: Historical Significance